RCL SSL HTTP AutoRenew for Windows

 to store the certificate files.

-The following files are downloaded and saved on the server :
+For each certificate, the following files are downloaded and saved on the hosting machine with the following file names:

 certificate.pfx